serhii-muchychka/name-ru-corrector/README.md

 https://opendatacommons.org/licenses/odbl/

-Some data is used from OpenStreetMap https://www.openstreetmap.org/
+Used some data from OpenStreetMap https://www.openstreetmap.org/